 A potential downside is that there aren’t a lot of choices for layout, design, color, etc., as you can only choose from a few colors.
 It doesn’t offer much guidance or prompts on how to use the Passion Planner so it’s a pretty blank canvas.

 Club member, Karen DeFelice said that she tried many digital planners but felt like the Passion Planner’s list maker and other features were a much better fit.
 She’s on her second year!

 Jessica Green also loves her Passion Planner because it keeps her personal, business and side hustle tasks and goals organized.
 There’s also plenty of space for notes and doodling to keep everything in one place.

-Purchase: Available on their website
+Purchase: Get the Passion Planner on their website

 6. Plans+Things, by Christie Montague

 I really like this planner because it was created by a fellow female biz owner and entrepreneur friend of mine, Christie Montague.
 She has a background in graphic design so this planner is well organized and very easy to use.

 If you want a colorful planner this one is the best fit!
 It comes in 3 awesome colors.